 As part of our management approach, we pursue ongoing reengineering efforts designed to grow revenues through strategic resource allocation and improve profitability through cost reductions.
-For example, in September 2020, we implemented a course of action designed to reduce our operating costs in lower value, less strategic areas of our business in order to facilitate incremental investment in higher value, more strategic areas while also reducing our facilities footprint in light of anticipated post-pandemic workforce patterns.
-In September 2021, we further reduced our operating costs primarily through a reduction of headcount.
 In addition, we have implemented a Remote Work Policy which allows a portion of our workforce to partially or fully work from home.
-These and other reengineering efforts may not be successful over the long term should we fail to reduce expenses at the anticipated level, should we fail to increase revenues to anticipated levels or at all, or should productivity decline or employees' ability to collaborate fall as a result of the Remote Work Policy.
+Our reengineering efforts may not be successful over the long term should we fail to reduce expenses at the anticipated level, should we fail to increase revenues to anticipated levels or at all, or should productivity decline or employees' ability to collaborate fall as a result of the Remote Work Policy.
 If our reengineering efforts are not successful over the long term, our revenues, results of operations and business may suffer.